 Visualise the picture and imagine the next time you're in a bar it's very noisy, and all you can hear are people spreading gossip and RUMOR, OH SO much rumor ...

-a sample sentence of every word, like Italian for noisy.
+See and hear a sample sentence of every word, like Italian for noisy.

 Native Italian speakers use commonly-used everyday sentences.
 Practise listening to natural Italian intonation.
 Practise writing the sentences as well, with many useful new expressions for you to learn.